 Digital improvement grants of up to £5,000 are available to SMEs in Northamptonshire.
 IT Lab was on the airwaves with BBC Radio Northampton to discuss what this means for business owners in the county.

-IT Lab’s Director of Cyber Services Michael Bateman and Northamptonshire County Council were invited to join Stuart Linnell on his breakfast show.
-Funding is open to small and medium sized enterprises to invest in technology; companies have until the 29th of September to submit their applications.
+IT Lab’s Director of Cyber Services Michael Bateman and Northamptonshire County Council joined Stuart Linnell on his breakfast show.
+They announced that funding is open to small and medium sized enterprises to invest in technology; companies have until the 29th of September to submit their applications.

 The Council’s Sarah Elwood explained that the initiative is designed to support growth.
 SMEs can use the money on a broad range of improvements including new hardware or software, moving to the cloud, digital marketing, apps or CRM systems.